 Example: High-velocity impact response of a carbon nanotube mat

 (2) Mechanics of direct-spun carbon nanotube mat and composites

 1) Achieved the first in-situ microscopy that reveals the deformation mechanisms of CNT mat.
-We found that CNT bundles form random interlinked bundle network and the network deforms like a foam under tension, with dominate transverse deflection of struts.
+We found that CNT bundles form random interlinked bundle networks and the network deforms like a foam under tension, with dominant transverse deflection of struts.
 The lack of stretching on CNT bundles limits the macroscopic mechanical properties of CNT mat.